OSHA seeks to reduce silica exposure

 How to injure a fragile employee

-by Dr. William Cast on Feb 6, 2018 11:00:00 AM
+By Dr. William Cast on Feb 6, 2018 11:00:00 AM

 William Cast M.D. is a retired ear, nose, and throat surgeon who started his medical career in the U.S. Army, where he was first exposed to occupational hearing loss.